anniezhengaz/Phase3Projecct-Tanzanian_Water_Wells/README.md

 Final Model Accuracy: 86.4%

 Model development underwent 8 phases.
-From the first model to the last, we increased overall accuracy by greater than 30%.
+From the first model to the last, we increased overall accuracy by more than 30%.

 The final model dealt with the imbalanced dataset by oversampling the minority classes (*functional needs repair* and *non-functional*) and using grid search to determine the best hyperparameters for a classification decision tree.